 They certainly can be.
 Hammertoes usually fall into one of two categories: flexible or rigid.
 Flexible hammertoes are often at the earlier stages of the deformity where you can still bend the toe.

 After years of staying in that unnatural position, your toe eventually can become rigid.
 The symptoms you experience and their severity depend on whether your hammertoe is flexible or rigid, and how long you’ve had the deformity.
 Hammertoes can lead to:

 Whether you have minor hammertoe issues, or if your hammertoe is starting to bother you on a daily basis, the team at Grand Central Foot Care has plenty of treatment solutions available.

-Before finding the right solution for you, Dr. Glubo and Dr. Rimawi spend time evaluating your foot and gathering X-ray or ultrasound imaging (if needed).
+Before finding the right solution for you, your podiatrist spends time evaluating your foot and gathering X-ray or ultrasound imaging (if needed).
 Once they better understand how severe your hammertoe may be, they can put together your personalized treatment plan.
 Treating a hammertoe can involve: